Open assemblies from NuGet packages

-You can open any NuGet package from disk using the Assembly Explorer window, and then choosing one or several .nupkg files.command or by clicking on the toolbar of the
+You can open any NuGet package from disk by clicking on the toolbar of the Assembly Explorer window, and then choosing one or several .nupkg files.

 From package source